Loading...

 As browsers iterate over new features, they get bigger and bigger.
 Although we want to achieve a "small browser", in size sensitive scenarios, users still want to use a minimal feature set.
 This requires that we split the existing features in a reasonable way, trying to achieve a minimal core + incremental enhancements model.

-The following figure shows the composition of the bundle @antv/g
+The following figure shows the composition of the bundle @antv/g.

-consists of the following parts.
+The full version @antv/g consists of the following parts.

-Provides DOM Mutation Observer APIThe Lite version is identical to the full version in the use of core functions, such as creating canvases, basic graphics, using the renderer, etc.
+@antv/g-lite Includes canvas, basic graphics, event system, plugins system and other core functions@antv/g-camera-api Provides full camera motion and animation capabilities@antv/g-web-animations-api Provides an animation system compatible with the Web Animations API@antv/g-css-typed-om-api Provides CSS Typed OM API@antv/g-css-layout-api Provides CSS Layout API]@antv/g-dom-mutation-observer-api Provides DOM Mutation Observer APIThe Lite version is identical to the full version in the use of core functions, such as creating canvases, basic graphics, using the renderer, etc.

 import { Canvas, Circle } from '@antv/g-lite';import { Renderer } from '@antv/g-canvas';